Move networking resources to new resource group or subscription

 To move a peered virtual network, you must first disable the virtual network peering.
 Once disabled, you can move the virtual network.
 After the move, reenable the virtual network peering.

-You cannot move VPN Gateways across subscriptions if they are of Basic SKU.
+You cannot move VPN Gateways across resource groups or subscriptions if they are of Basic SKU.
 Basic SKU is only meant for test environment usage and doesn't support resource move operation.

 You can't move a virtual network to a different subscription if the virtual network contains a subnet with resource navigation links.
 For example, if an Azure Cache for Redis resource is deployed into a subnet, that subnet has a resource navigation link.